 You can check the integration works by confirming that the Zendesk Support for Jira user appears in a user drop-down field in Jira.

-To restrict access to the Jira Cloud app
+To restrict access to the Jira app in Zendesk Support

 - In Admin Center, click Apps and integrations in the sidebar, then select Integrations > Integrations.